dmyoung9/zetasql-bigquery-analyzer/README.md

 $ python ./main.py
 ```

 While running, the backend serves a single endpoint: `/gradle`.
-Sending a `POST` request with the following body data will trigger the app to generate an AST diagram, and output it to a file.
+Sending a `POST` request with the following body data will trigger the app to generate an AST diagram, and output it to a file in the `generated` folder.

 | Parameter | Description | Example Value |
 |-----------|-------------|---------------|